mjj29/c8y-analytics-blocks/README.md

 ## Inbound Device Message block

 This block receives messages from device connectivity services such as the MQTT service.
-The block outputs the message payload as a base64-encoded string, with the clientID and other properties in the properties
+The block outputs the message payload as a base64-encoded string, with the clientID and other properties in the properties.
+It requires a Streaming Analytics microservice of at least version 26.263.0.

 ## Outbound Device Message block

 This block sends messages to device connectivity services such as the MQTT service.
 The block takes the message payload as a base64-encoded string.
+It requires a Streaming Analytics microservice of at least version 26.263.0.

 ## Create External Measurement block